Moe Drabowsky: Early life

-Moe was born Miroslav Drabowski in Ozanna, a village in southern Poland, located near Leżajsk, and was Jewish.
+Moe was born Mirosław Drabowski in Ozanna, a village in southern Poland, located near Leżajsk.
 His mother was an American citizen.
 The two fled to the U.S. in 1938 when Adolf Hitler began mobilizing in Eastern Europe.
 His father joined them a year later, and the family settled in Wilson, Connecticut, a village in the town of Windsor, just north of Hartford.

 Growing up in Connecticut, Drabowsky was an avid Boston Red Sox fan.
 His favorite player was Bobby Doerr, and he wanted to be a second baseman too, but he was converted to a pitcher by his prep school coach, who observed he had a good arm.
 Drabowsky went to the Loomis Prep School, now Loomis Chaffee School, in Windsor where he had an 8–0 record with a no-hitter his senior year.

 He later attended Trinity College in Hartford, where he studied economics.
 He had an academic scholarship to study at the school until he started partying too much in a fraternity.
 While at Trinity, he studied economics and played for their varsity baseball team, with whom he also threw a no-hitter.
 He played summers in Canada, in the Halifax and District League, for the Truro Bearcats.
 While with Truro, he caught the eye of former Chicago Cubs shortstop Lenny Merullo in 1956, who signed him to play for the Cubs that year.
 Sources differ on the exact amount of the contract, but Drabowsky himself said it was for $75,000 ($ today).
 This made Drabowsky a bonus baby, meaning the Cubs would have to keep him in the major leagues for two full seasons or expose him to waivers.